Balance B/F and Balance C/F

 The journal book maintained by a business includes many journal entries, due to a large number of entries multiple pages of the journal book are used.

-At the end of a journal page the debit and the credit balance is totalled and carried forward to the next page, this balance pushed forward from the current page to the next page is termed as “Balance C/F” or “Total C/F” (Carried Forward).
+At the end of a journal page, debit and the credit balance is totalled and carried forward to the next page, this balance pushed forward from the current page to the next page is termed as “Balance C/F” or “Total C/F” (Carried Forward).

 Below is a sample of journal book for Unreal Corp.